An Algebraic Brascamp-Lieb Inequality: Introduction

 \end{Theorem} Consequently, averaging over all axis-parallel choices of $\mathcal{Q}$ and rescaling by a factor of $2$ via the forthcoming Lemma \ref{rescale}, we obtain the following inequality under the same conditions:

 This integral representation is the form we shall be using in this paper.
-In analogy with the discussion following the statement of Theorems \ref{guthkak} and \ref{CarbVald}, it is natural that one should attempt to derive a Brascamp--Lieb inequality from Theorems \ref{zhang} or \ref{zorin} by formally running the same argument as in the linear case, however, in the presence of nonlinearity, tubular neighbourhoods of fibres cannot be written as preimages of balls, hence we cannot immediately run the same density argument as before.
+In analogy with the discussion following the statement of Theorems \ref{guthkak} and \ref{CarbVald}, it is natural that one should attempt to derive a Brascamp--Lieb inequality from Theorems \ref{zhang} or \ref{zorin} by formally running the same argument as in the linear case.
+However, in the presence of nonlinearity, tubular neighbourhoods of fibres cannot be written as preimages of balls, hence we cannot immediately run the same density argument as before.
 We therefore need to use a more detailed construction, where we cover these preimages by a union of many very thin tubular neighbourhoods of fibres, paying careful attention to how they overlap (see figure \ref{fig: 3}, section \ref{heuristic}).
-This paper will form part of the author's PhD thesis under the supervision of Jonathan Bennett, whose guidance, patience, and support was invaluable to the production of this work.
-The author would also like to thank Alessio Martini for offering many helpful suggestions that greatly improved the quality of this paper, and Karoline van Gemst for some stimulating discussions on related topics.